The Prophets of Captivity: Daniel

 What is to be done when your whole world collapses?
 The Old Testament addresses this question through the lives of Daniel, Ezekiel, and Jeremiah—three prophets who experienced the final, unstable years of the kings of Judah.
 During their lifetimes, Nebuchadnezzar, the ruler of Babylon’s empire, initiated three waves of captivity which decimated that once-glorious realm.
 History and archaeology confirm these details, yet the biblical record does more than provide historical context.
 The Scriptures consistently point us to God and His perspective.

 Daniel’s captivity occurred during Nebuchadnezzar’s first invasion.
-(Other Patterns of Truth articles about Daniel 1 may be of interest here as well.)
 About eight years later, Ezekiel was taken in a second wave of captivity.
 Then, about 11 years after that, Jeremiah watched the final invasion unfold as God’s temple was burned and the city destroyed.
 God used each of these men as His messengers, and it’s still good for us today to consider their example.